 Building Enclosure Commissioning 101 – Part 1

-Building Enclosure Commissioning 101 is still relatively new and many teams don’t yet understand its value.
-I still remember attending a seminar at the Pacific Energy Center in San Francisco, 18 years ago, on HVAC Commissioning.
-This was a new and upcoming service at the time and Commissioning agents were working hard to prove their value to Building Owners.
-Predictably enough, a Developer in the audience asked “Why do we need HVAC Cx agents?
+Building Enclosure Commissioning 101 is relatively new and many teams don’t yet understand its value.
+I remember attending a seminar on HVAC commissioning at the Pacific Energy Center in San Francisco 18 years ago.
+This was a new, upcoming service at the time and commissioning agents were working hard to prove their value to building owners.
+A developer in the audience asked “Why do we need HVAC Cx agents?
 What are mechanical engineers for?
-Just how many people will it take, to get the building right?”
-I was recently reminded of this episode when one of the Owner Representatives present at a building enclosure commissioning (BECx) talk I gave asked me: What are the architects not doing, that we need Enclosure Cx Agents?
-So in this 2-part blog, I am going to try my best to explain the “why” behind BECx (Building Enclosure Commissioning 101).
+Just how many people will it take to get the building right?”
+I was reminded of this episode when one of the owner representatives present at a building enclosure commissioning (BECx) talk I gave asked me: What are the architects not doing that we need Enclosure Cx Agents?
+In this 2-part blog I am going to explain the “why” behind BECx (Building Enclosure Commissioning 101).

-Just as HVAC Cx was in its infancy about 2 decades ago, so BECx is starting to become known today.
-No Developer or Building Owner questions the need for HVAC Cx today – they know its value and the problems that can arise if the HVAC system is not commissioned.
-And it’s not just the HVAC system – present day Building Management Systems, Lighting systems etc. are all complex enough to merit a specialist testing and verifying all the systems are working together and functioning as designed.
+Just as HVAC Cx was in its infancy 2 decades ago, so BECx is starting to become known today.
+No developer or building owner questions the need for HVAC Cx today; they know its value and the problems that can arise if the HVAC system is not commissioned.
+And it’s not just the HVAC system, present day building management systems, lighting systems etc. are all complex enough to merit a specialist testing to verifying all systems are working together and functioning as designed.

 Construction details are pulled from in-house detail libraries and modified to suit each project.
 Alternatively, they are downloaded from product manufacturer websites and again edited to fit the project.
-The editing of these details is done by teams of drafters who are still learning the craft and don’t necessarily understand the meaning behind the various lines they see on their computer screens.
-While these details are checked (or supposed to be checked) by an experienced architect, we are relying on that one person to determine the integrity of the building when it comes to it performance vis-à-vis rain, air leakage (which is the main contributor of mold) and heat transmission (which affects energy performance and occupant comfort) across the building skin.
+Editing of these details is done by teams of drafters who are learning the craft and don’t necessarily understand the meaning behind the various lines they see on their computer screens.
+While these details are checked (or supposed to be checked) by an experienced architect, we are relying on that one person to determine the integrity of a building when it comes to its performance vis-à-vis rain, air leakage (which is the main contributor of mold) and heat transmission (which affects energy performance and occupant comfort) across the building skin.

-Stay tuned for the 2nd part of this blog that talks some more about areas of concern with current industry practices and the building enclosure commissioning 101 approach to enclosure systems.
+Stay tuned for the 2nd part of this blog that addresses more about areas of concern with current industry practices and the building enclosure commissioning 101 approach to enclosure systems.